 Information has been obtained from sources believed to be reliable but J.P.
 Morgan does not warrant its completeness or accuracy.
 The index is used with permission.
 The Index may not be copied, used, or distributed without J.P.
 Morgan’s prior written approval.
 Copyright © 2022, J.P.
 Morgan Chase & Co.
 All rights reserved.

 This material is provided for informational purposes only and is not intended to be investment advice or a recommendation to take any particular investment action.

 The views contained herein are as of the date written and are subject to change without notice; these views may differ from those of other T. Rowe Price associates.

 This information is not intended to reflect a current or past recommendation concerning investments, investment strategies, or account types, advice of any kind, or a solicitation of an offer to buy or sell any securities or investment services.
 The opinions and commentary provided do not take into account the investment objectives or financial situation of any particular investor or class of investor.
 Please consider your own circumstances before making an investment decision.

 Information contained herein is based upon sources we consider to be reliable; we do not, however, guarantee its accuracy.

 Past performance is not a reliable indicator of future performance.
 All investments are subject to market risk, including the possible loss of principal.
 All charts and tables are shown for illustrative purposes only.

-© 2021 T. Rowe Price.
+© 2022 T. Rowe Price.
 All rights reserved.
-T. Rowe Price, INVEST WITH CONFIDENCE, and the bighorn sheep design are, collectively and/or apart, trademarks of T. Rowe Price Group, Inc.
+T. ROWE PRICE, INVEST WITH CONFIDENCE, and the bighorn sheep design are, collectively and/or apart, trademarks or registered trademarks of T. Rowe Price Group, Inc.